-Row 1 must contain the labels for each column.
-Column A represents the county and Column B represents the station.
+Row 1 must contain the headings for each column.
+Column A contains the county and Column B contains the station number/ID.
 This information is provided to keep the location information.
-Column C represents the date of the short-term count.
+Column C contains the date of the short-term count.
 The date is used to identify the day of the week and month of the year, which influence the hourly volumes.
-Column D represent the functional class of the road at which the short-term count was taken.
+Column D contains the functional class of the road at which the short-term count was taken.
 This information is used to determine which model should be used for AADT prediction.
-Column E represents the growth factor.
+Column E contains the growth factor.
 The user can input an old short-term count and specify a growth factor.
-The software uses the growth factor to project the hourly volume to the current year.
+The software will use the growth factor to project the hourly volume to the current year.
 For all other short-term counts that are up-to-date, the value should be 1 in this column.
-A blank column is equivalent to 0, so putting the 1 is mandatory.
-Beginning in column F and moving to the right, each column will contain one hour of volume collection for each of the 24 hourly volumes, although in the screenshot hours 6 through 24 are not visible.
+A blank column is equivalent to 0, so inputting the value of 1 is mandatory.
+Starting in column F and for each subsequent column to its right, each column contains one hour volume for each of the 24 hourly volumes.
+The screenshot above only shows the hourly volume for up to hour 5.